qbrilliance/qristal-core/docs/md/parametrization.md

      [[-0.012499999999999997, 0.016500000000000015, -0.004999999999999977, 0.0010000000000000009], [-0.067, 0.1905, -0.20550000000000002, 0.082], [-0.244, 0.22499999999999998, 0.22999999999999998, -0.211], [0.0, 0.0, 0.0, 0.0]]

 The above code can be found at `examples/python/parametrization_demo.py`.
-For a C++-based example, `examples/cpp/parametrization/parametrization_demo.cpp` also describes the same process but with 2 different circuits using the same executor.
+For a C++-based example, `examples/cpp/parametrization/parametrization_demo.cpp` also describes the same process but with 2 different circuits.